 Unfortunately, I’m not Becky.
 In fact, Becky Sanders doesn’t exist.
 Her profile photo is a deepfake: an artificially created piece of media, such as a photo or video.
 Sometimes deepfakes create a video of a person doing something that they have never done; other times photos are created of people who have never existed, by blending many faces of real people together.
 Newer deepfakes can even replicate a person’s voice to make them say something they might never say in real life.

-The end products can often look very realistic, since the technology is powered by a cutting-edge technology in deep learning called a GAN (Generative Adversarial Network), in fact the term “deepfake” is a portmanteau of deep learning and fake.
-However, the technology is still far from perfect.
-Especially with video, most deepfakes have subtle imperfections that can be spotted if you know where to look.
+The end products often look very realistic, since the technology is powered by a cutting-edge technology in deep learning called a GAN (Generative Adversarial Network).
+In fact, the term “deepfake” is a portmanteau of deep learning and fake.

 How to Spot Deepfakes